Hungry Ghost Month in Malaysia

 Phase 2 NRP – Kelantan, Terengganu, Perak, Pahang, Penang, Sabah and the southern zone areas of Sarawak (Kuching, Bau, Lundu, Samarahan, Simunjan, Asajaya, Serian and Tebedu).

-Religious activities are allowed, but attendance at temples is limited to only 12 people, including the committee members.
+Religious activities are allowed, but temple attendance is limited to only 12 people, including the committee members.
 The permitted operation time is from 6.00 am to 2.00 pm and from 4.00 pm to 8.00 pm.

 Phase 3 NRP – Perlis, Labuan and parts of Sarawak, namely North Zone (Miri, Limbang, Bintulu), Central Zone (Sibu, Mukah, Kapit) and West Zone (Sarikei, Betong, Sri Aman).